 As you probably know already, I’m a huge fan of self massage because back in 2012 I had made this post on how to get rid of muscle knots.
 Well, I finally made a video that shows how to use the foam roller, my favorite self massage tool!
-And I know not everybody needs to watch a 6-minute video to understand how to use a foam roller, so I made looping GIF’s of it to help save you time.
+And I know not everybody needs to watch a 6-minute video to understand how to use a foam roller, so I made looping GIF’s of it to help save you time at the bottom of this post as well.
 That’s just how much I love foam rollers.

 Foam Rolling GIFS

 Shins (lateral side to get tibialis anterior)

 Quads / Hip Flexors (bent legs and/or straight legs)

 Fascial Release to help mobilize shoulders for Handstand

 Underneath the armpit area and back of your shoulder is loaded with fascia and tendons of many muscles (lats, teres, triceps, post delt, etc)… so it’s easy for adhesions to build up in this claustrophobic space!
 Emmet Louis shows you how you could get into those nasty bits by putting the roller underneath your arm pit and roll to the side and back.
 When you feel really terrible tissue quality, just stay there and do some DEEP breathing to relax.